ibm-cloud-docs/discovery-data/entity-extractor.md

 1. Click **Apply to data**.
 1. Choose a collection, and then select the document field where you want the entity extractor enrichment to be applied.
 1. Click **Apply**.

+## Exporting the entity extractor [IBM Cloud Pak for Data]{: tag-cp4d}
+{: #entity-extractor-export}

+The export capability is available only from installed deployments starting with the 4.6.2 release.
+{: note}

+You can export an entity extractor so that you can use it in a project from another service instance.
+To use it elsewhere, follow the steps to create a machine learning model from [Machine learning models](/docs/discovery-data?topic=discovery-data-domain-ml).
+You cannot continue to edit an entity extractor that you import into another project.

+The entity extractor that you want to export must be fully trained.

+To export an entity extractor, complete the following steps:

+1. Open the project with the entity extractor that you want to export.
+1. Click **Improve and customize** from the navigation panel.
+1. Expand *Teach domain concepts*, and then click **Extract entities**.
+1. From the *Entity extractors* list, find the entity extractor that you want to export.
+1. Click the *Actions* icon for your extractor, and then choose **Download model** to save the model to your system.

+    The *Download model* option is not available unless the model is trained.
+    {: note}

+The entity extractor model is saved as an .ent file.
+You can import it into a project in another service instance as a machine learning model, and then apply it to your collections.
+For more information about importing the model, see [Machine learning models](/docs/discovery-data?topic=discovery-data-domain-ml).

 ## Applying an entity extractor enrichment
 {: #entity-extractor-apply}